Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/my-honest-opinion-on-tailwind-css.md

 ## Why Tailwind rocks

-You have medium to a good experience in building websites with p[lain CSS, you will most likely know what you want to use.
+You have medium to a good experience in building websites with plain CSS, you will most likely know what you want to use.

 For instance, all the styles are already in your head when creating a header.
 You need to type them out.